British Rail Class 59: Mendip Rail

 Mendip Rail continued to contract the operation of their trains to British Rail.
-After this was privatised the contract was given to English, Welsh and Scottish Railway then DB Schenker Rail which was later rebranded DB Cargo UK.
+After this was privatised the contract was given to English, Welsh and Scottish Railway continued by DB Schenker Rail which later became DB Cargo UK following a change of ownership.
 This contract expired in 2019 and was awarded instead to Freightliner UK.
 The contract included the sale of the eight class 59s to Freightliner.

 In Germany

 Foster Yeoman sought contracts in Germany in the 1990s.
 In 1996 it was agreed that they could operate trains on German railways if they formed a joint venture with DB Cargo.
 59003 Yeoman Highlander was taken out of Mendip Rail service on 29 November 1996 and modified for operating in Germany.
 The work was mostly done at Eastleigh Works but some was done after arrival in Germany, This included changes to cab controls, signalling equipment, radio, front lights and buffers.
 It was handed over to DB at Merehead on 1 March 1997 and left the UK through the Channel Tunnel on 1 May 1997.
 After testing by DB at Minden and further modifications at Cottbus it entered service on 14 September 1997 from a depot in Berlin.
 It initially worked trains of sand near its depot and then heavier stone trains between Berlin and Hamburg.
 From March 1998 it carried the number 259003-2.

 The DB-Yeoman operation finished in 1999.
 259003-2 was transferred to a new company, Heavy Haul Power International (HHPI), which had been set up as an open access rail freight haulier.
 This had been established by Richard Painter who had worked with Foster Yeoman and had led the DB-Yeoman joint venture.
 The new company received an operating license in May 2000 which allows operation in Germany and other countries.

 HHPI withdrew 259003-2 in August 2014.
 It was sold to GB Railfreight and returned to the UK.
 It arrived at the Port of Immingham in October 2014 and taken to Eastleigh for overhaul and modifications to allow it to operate in Britain.
 It ran its first tests on the main line on 29 May 2015, now again numbered 59003.

 Throughout its time in Germany it carried a livery with Foster Yeoman blue at the top of the sides and ends with DB red below, the red area being slightly smaller than the blue.
 The roof was grey while the buffer beam and area below the body was black.
 It retained its name and numberplates.
 A red DB logo was on the blue section and a blue Yeoman 'Y' on the red section.
 HHPI removed this and puts its logo and name on the blue section.